 Imagine if businesses currently using on-premises system data as the basis for their predictive and prescriptive analytics could harness the power of the cloud?
 Not only would they gain more data, they would gain more accurate, secure, and real-time data.
 For example, a manufacturing company could draw on more than company data.
 It could leverage both historical and customer industry trends and predictions, and general economic predictive analytics.

 The power of the cloud is pushing prescriptive analytics into new, exciting possibilities every day.

 With prescriptive analytics, businesses spend less time poring over spreadsheets and more time using informed data to create the processes and messaging that will set them apart from competitors.
 Effective, cloud-based prescriptive data tools can help businesses achieve this benefit even quicker.

-Talend Data Fabric is an all-in-one solution for managing and analyzing data any time and anywhere.
-As a single suite of data integration and data integrity applications, Talend Data Fabric is the quickest way to acquire trusted data for all of your reports, forecasting, and prescriptive modeling.
+Talend Data Fabric is an all-in-one solution for managing and analysing data any time and anywhere.
+As a single suite of data integration and data integrity applications, Talend Data Fabric is the quickest way to acquire trusted data for all of your reports, forecasting, and prescriptive modelling.